Person1234565/cse15l-lab-report-4/index.md

 Keys pressed: <ctrl + r> nano <enter> <ctrl + shift + -> 43 <enter><right x 12><backspace> 2 <ctrl + o><enter><ctrl + x>

-First, I used nano to open and edit ListExamples.java by searching for the previous time I used nano and pressing enter.
+First, I used nano to open and edit ListExamples.java by searching for the previous command I used to enter nano and pressing enter.
 Then, I used <ctrl + shift + -> and entered 43 to jump to line 43 where I knew the error was.
 I pressed <right> 12 times to get to the column I wanted, backspaced and inputted 2 to fix the bug, and used <ctrl + o><enter> to save and <ctrl + x> to exit out of nano.

 ## Run the tests, demonstrating that they now succeed